fleetingbytes/family-recipes/content/docs/recipes/salsa.en.md

 - chop the coriander
 - grate the garlic
 - press out approx. 4 tbsp juice of the limes
-- mince the jalapeño pepper
+- mince the jalapeño peppers

 # Preparation